 Our qualitative coding of interaction data indicates that while step-by-step guidance from the LLM benefits higher-proficiency students, it may slowly demotivate lower-proficiency students and increase their dependence on the system.
 Observations from the classroom study show that a few extroverted students dominated interactions with the teacher, while many others turned to the LLM instead of asking questions aloud.
 This suggests that students who were already less inclined to speak up became even less likely to do so when an approachable alternative was available.
 Furthermore, as the LLM improves students’ baseline performance, it becomes more challenging for teachers to identify students who are struggling.
 Based on these findings, we propose design goals and guidelines aimed at ensuring the fair use of LLMs in classroom settings.

-The key contributions of this work are as follows: \begin{itemize} \item We provide a large-scale dataset (14,863 utterances) from a real-time K-12 classroom \footnote{Will be released upon publication}, and reveals a divergence in how students use the LLM: higher-proficiency students delegate lower-order tasks (e.g., vocabulary translation), while lower-proficiency students outsource core higher-order writing tasks (e.g., sentence generation). \item We identify limitations in LLM scaffolding, revealing that for lower-proficiency students in time-constrained classrooms, it can be counterproductive by fostering dependency and demotivation. \item Through a naturalistic observation study, we uncover new challenges related to the use of LLMs in educational contexts, particularly concerning issues of fairness and the impact on student-teacher dynamics. \end{itemize}
+The key contributions of this work are as follows: \begin{itemize} \item We provide a large-scale dataset\footnote{https://github.com/JunhoMyung/WriteAid-Data} (14,863 utterances) from a real-time K-12 classroom, and reveals a divergence in how students use the LLM: higher-proficiency students delegate lower-order tasks (e.g., vocabulary translation), while lower-proficiency students outsource core higher-order writing tasks (e.g., sentence generation). \item We identify limitations in LLM scaffolding, revealing that for lower-proficiency students in time-constrained classrooms, it can be counterproductive by fostering dependency and demotivation. \item Through a naturalistic observation study, we uncover new challenges related to the use of LLMs in educational contexts, particularly concerning issues of fairness and the impact on student-teacher dynamics. \end{itemize}